-If you’ve been dying for some highly effective tips on moon photography, then your prayers have been answered at last.
-Here, we present killer advice on getting successful images of the moon in all its glory.
+If you’re looking for highly effective tips on moon photography, then keep reading the article.
+Here we’re going to share killer tips on getting successful photographs of the moon in all its glory.

 Heed the Moon’s Golden or Magical Hour

 Have you even known the fact that there is so-called Magical or Golden Hour for moon photography?
 During this period of time you’ll get the best optical effect for taking pictures of the moon.

 You don’t need to make some mental calculations or go to the soothsayer to figure out when exactly these magical hours take place.
 The moon rising and setting can be different by almost an hour from one night to another, unlike the sun’s rising and setting every day.

 Of course, you can always look up at the moon each night and see its position, however, there is no way to make sure that the time is the most opportune for that.
 Instead, you can turn to science and go to the official U.S. Naval Observatory website, where you can make calculations and see when the moon is going to rise and set down specifically in your region.
 The site works for both USA and internationally.

 You’ll also need to know specifically under what conditions Golden Hour takes place.
 The most dramatic images you’ll get when the full moon is rising.
 The sun is setting as the moon is rising with difference in about 20 minutes of each other.